KOLOR MANUAL

 Filters allow you to carve space for other tracks, and inject extra character.

 The filters in Kolor are not your clean, digital filters.
 They have a distinct character, which works wonders on many tracks.
 Combining low cut with a boost on the Bottom band will give you some stunning bass.
-That being said, if you want things clean, I suggest leaving the filters untouched and using a different EQ for technical cleaning jobs.

 Click on the + button at the top right to access extra parameters.

 Kolor allows you to fine-tune the response of the plugin by tweaking some extra parameters.
 These are the equivalent of the ‘screwdriver’ or ‘advanced’ settings some plugins offer.
-Follow the guide below to learn what these controls do.
+Here, you’ll find options to dial in some noise and to tweak how the modules are routed internally.

 THE + PAGE